-On average, the estimated costs basic windscreen replacement with no technology in the vehicle is between $200 to $400.
+On average, the estimated costs of basic windscreen replacement with no technology in the vehicle is between $200 to $400.
 With the advancement of technology, newer car models have features such as rain sensor infrared technology to automatically trigger wipers when raining.
 Adding technology into the mix will increase the price.
 If the damage is unable to be fixed, a replacement windscreen will be required costing anywhere from $800 to $1200.

-These start from $60 for a small, basic repair.
+These start from $60 for a small, basic windscreen repair.
 The price increases with the complexity or size of the repair.

 This is a surprisingly complex question, with a lot of variables.
 Windscreen repair costs can depend on the make, model, and age of your car and the extent of the damage.

 So, how much does a windscreen chip repair cost?
 And how much does a windscreen crack repair cost?
 We sourced the following quotes for damaged windscreen repair: